Debug-Jeff/DI_web/README.md

 - [Acknowledgements](#acknowledgements)

 ## Project Overview 🌟
-**Dante's Inferno** is a web application that collects and displays various maps from popular fantasy stories, such as Harry Potter and Middle-earth.
+**D-I** is a web application that collects and displays various maps from popular fantasy stories, such as Harry Potter and Middle-earth.
 The goal is to make these maps easily accessible and interactive, allowing users to explore their favorite fictional worlds in a new way.

 ## Features ✨
 - **Interactive Maps:** Users can zoom, pan, and interact with maps. 🗺️